cantalupo555/anki-assistant-languages/scripts/README.md

 - **Production Environment**: In production, consider securing the admin user credentials and avoiding automatic execution of the `createAdminUser.ts` and `cleanDatabase.ts` scripts.
 - **Logs**: The admin user credentials are displayed in the log after running the `createAdminUser.ts` script.
 Make sure to log this information in a secure location.
 - **Clean Database**: Use the `cleanDatabase.ts` script only during development.
 It is a destructive operation and should not be used in production.
+- **Non-Interactive Mode**: Use the `--non-interactive` flag when running scripts in automated environments (CI/CD) to avoid confirmation prompts.

 ---